If someone made a list of the top fitness secrets, doing isometric exercises before bed would have to be in the top 10.

 Another strike against isometric popularity comes from the exercise and personal fitness industry.
 There’s not much to buy.
 Examples of isometric devices are the Bullworker or one of the isometric belts.
 Charles Atlas is famous for his isometric bodybuilding course, and there are others.
 (Do you know of any other isometric devices?
 Please comment below if you do.)

 There are a few principles to follow, too.
-For example, you want to work one muscle against another at different levels of contraction.
+For example, you want to work one muscle against another at different contraction levels.

 It can be the secret to overall fitness, especially since it doesn’t usually lead to soreness the next day, and a modest 10-minute routine won’t mess up your sleep.